 2. Take a late-night stroll.

-This is something I actually do every night.
+This is something I do every night.
 Because there is nearly no commotion during this time.
 Taking a late-night stroll is really soothing.
 The overall feel during the late hours is soothing, plus walking stimulates thoughts.
-You might even find inspiration from the surroundings, if not, you’ll surely find one in your thoughts.
+You might even find inspiration from the surroundings; if not, you’ll surely find one in your thoughts.
 There is something magical about being alone outdoors during the late hours.
-What I personally do is, after having dinner, I sit in my room, listen to some music – new music every day, and then I go out.
+What I do is, after having dinner, I sit in my room, listen to some music, and then I head outside.
 I don’t listen to songs while walking because I can’t think about something else when songs are playing in the headphones.
 I have a habit of singing along regardless of where I am and who is around me.
-I listen to songs before going out because it prepares my mind for musical thoughts – that’s where most of the time ideas come from.
-So try it out and remember to note down or record whatever comes to your mind immediately.
+I listen to songs before going out because it prepares my mind for musical thoughts (that’s what I think and that’s where ideas mostly come from).
+Try it out and remember to note down or record whatever comes to your mind immediately.

 3. Watch a movie.